SonifyAR: Context-Aware Sound Generation in Augmented Reality: Applications

 \subsection{Education}

-AR have been widely explored in STEM education~\cite{sirakaya2022augmented}.
-As existing educational applications try to simulate and visualize physical or chemical phenomenon in AR \cite{radu2019can,irwansyah2018augmented}, we envision that SonifyAR can help add sound into the simulation and improve the blending between real environment and virtual contents.

-To showcase such possibility, we implement an AR physics experiment with SonifyAR demo application.
-We create a 3D model to show the conservation of momentum, which is a slope and two metal balls located at top and bottom of the slope (\autoref{fig:applicationA}).
+AR has been widely explored in STEM education (\textit{e.g.,}~\cite{sirakaya2022augmented, Kang_ARMath_CHI2020, Kang_PrototypAR_IDC2019, Kang_SharedPhys_IDC2016, Suzuki_RealitySketch_UIST2020, Chulpongsatorn_AugmentedMath_UIST2023}).
+As existing educational applications try to simulate and visualize physical or chemical phenomenon in AR \cite{radu2019can,irwansyah2018augmented}, SonifyAR can improve the blending between the real environment and virtual content through immersive, appropriate sound effects.
+To showcase such a possibility, we implemented an AR physics experiment using SonifyAR.
+To help illustrate one of Newton's laws of motion--the conservation of momentum---we created an AR scene with a downward ramp and two metal balls: one at the top and the other at the bottom (\autoref{fig:applicationA}).
 Upon initiating the experiment, the top ball rolls down the slope and collides with the bottom ball.
 This collision causes the bottom ball to move forward and eventually fall, while the top ball comes to a stop.
-With SonifyAR, collision events are automatically detected, and material-specific sound effects, such as the clashing of two metal balls or a metal ball dropping onto table, are seamlessly generated.
-The resulting sound effects can be experienced in the supplementary video.
+With SonifyAR, collision events are automatically detected and material-specific sound effects, such as the clashing of two metal balls or a metal ball dropping onto table, are seamlessly generated.